Ajax midfielder Nouri out of danger after collapsing on pitch

 The incident comes a little over a month after Ivory Coast international Cheick Tiote collapsed in training with Chinese club Beijing Enterprises and died on June 5.

-(Reporting by Mark Gleeson; Additional reporting by Nick Said; Editing by Amlan Chakraborty)
+Reporting by Mark Gleeson; Additional reporting by Nick Said; Editing by Amlan Chakraborty